I don’t sneak vegetables in my kids’ food.

 - 2 28-ounce cans diced tomatoes, drained

-Preparation1.
-Heat the oil in a saucepan over medium heat.
-Add the bell peppers, carrots, celery, onions and garlic.
+- Heat the oil in a saucepan over medium heat.
+Add the bell peppers, carrots, celery, onions, garlic and salt.
 Saute until veggies are soft, about 5 minutes.
 Add the tomato paste and cook for 1 more minute, stirring constantly.